 “Fine, go,” said Donna.

-I headed off but then remembered the reason why Rupert was coming.
+I headed off but remembered the reason why Rupert was coming.
 I popped his head around the lobby entrance.
 “Do we know for sure when the opening licence is arriving?”

-My Dad stared at me long and hard.
+My dad stared at me long and hard.
 “The opening licence is not your problem, don’t worry about it.”

 “Dad, it is my problem as much as yours.
 If we don’t have a hotel, my future in Spain is buggered.
 You at least have a villa and capital.
 I have nothing and need this job.
 So, make sure you get the damn licence in time for Rupert, ok?”